-We’ve all heard it at some point or another: “Don’t give that COAD patient too much oxygen”.
-It has led us to believe that oxygen is a REALLY bad thing in patients with chronic obstructive airways disease (COAD).
-This has caused nurses to be afraid to put oxygen on a COAD patient with low oxygen saturations; yes, even with the REALLY low oxygen saturations!
+We’ve all heard it at some point or another: “Don’t give that COPD patient too much oxygen”.
+It has led us to believe that oxygen is a REALLY bad thing in patients with chronic obstructive pulmonary disease (COPD).
+This has caused nurses to be afraid to put oxygen on a COPD patient with low oxygen saturations (SpO2); yes, even in patients with SEVERE hypoxia!
 Why?
 Because of a little something known as the hypoxic drive…

 Let’s Start With Respiratory Physiology